 The Edit-R predesigned CRISPRa guide RNAs represent the top four guide RNA designs from the Horlbeck et. al. v2 algorithm, and, when applicable, the top four guide RNAs for an alternative TSS.
 These are labeled as P1 and P2, respectively.
 If the Edit-R CRISPRa reagents for your gene have both P1 and P2 guide RNAs, it might be beneficial to test both for your experiment.
 If the CRISPRa guide RNAs for your gene do not have a P1 or P2 designation, then only a single start site is defined for that gene.
 For the small number of genes with more than two TSS identified, we only offer P1 and P2 as catalog items but can manufacture the guide RNAs as a custom request based on designs from the published algorithm8.

-The Edit-R dCas9-VPR reagent is available as a purified plasmid or lentiviral particles in an expression vector with your choice of promoter.
+The Edit-R dCas9-VPR reagent is available as a mRNA with options of EGFP or puromycin markers for enrichment, purified plasmid or lentiviral particles in an expression vector with your choice of promoter.

 To order CRISPRa predesigned S. pyogenes synthetic crRNAs or lentiviral sgRNAs for human or mouse protein coding genes you can start with the gene search on the Dharmacon website.
 After you select your gene and the crRNA/sgRNA product type, simply add to your cart.
 You will also find Edit-R guide RNAs for cleavage and knockout in the list of products, so be sure to select the items that are labeled “CRISPRa!”